Select a Vet and make an appointment:

 Water and food dishes should be non-tippable and preferably made of heavy stainless steel.
 You might want to put a mat or tray under the dishes to protect your floor from spills.
 I recommend washing the bowls daily.
 (A cheap option are the trays they sell for shoes or like items.
 The ones made for pets are almost the same but cost a lot more.)

 Order a bag of Life’s Abundance Large Breed Puppy Food.

 It is ideal if you can be consistent with your feeding schedule.
 Feed your puppy at the same time every day.

 The puppies currently eat at 8 am, noon and again at 5 pm.
-All of my puppies eat Life’s Abundance – All Life Stage Dog Food – Grain Free.
+All of my puppies eat Life’s Abundance – Large Breed Puppy Food.